ninety-plus-of-blue/ninety-plus-of-blue.github.io/_posts/2015-03-15-home-opener.md

 ---
 layout: post
 title: NYCFC 2 - 0 NE Revolution
+opponent: 'New England'
 image: 2015-03-15-new-england.jpeg
 quote: |
   "Americans, rightly or wrongly, are commended for the ease with which they adapt themselves to foreign conditions...."<br><br>